 November 2020 ~

-Lorena Legarde’s standout athletic career at Washington-Monroe High School (Class of ’81) and the University of Portland helped lead her to a successful, now 30-plus-year career with Bonneville Power Administration.
+Lorena Legarde’s (Washington-Monroe, 1981) standout athletic career in high school and at the University of Portland helped lead her to a successful, now 30-plus-year career with Bonneville Power Administration.

 Athletics taught me all kinds of things.
 How to work with people, how to deal with difficult people, how to be responsible, time management, accountability, discipline, and just how to strive to hone a craft.~ Lorena Legarde